EUROPE GAS-Prices spike on Russian invasion of Ukraine

 EXPLAINER-Why Russia drives European gas prices

-(Reporting by Nina Chestney additional reporting by Forrest Crellin Editing by David Goodman)
+(Reporting by Nina Chestney additional reporting by Forrest Crellin and Marwa Rashad; Editing by David Goodman)

 ((nina.chestney@thomsonreuters.com; nina.chestney.thomsonreuters.com@reuters.net))